n-beckage/ChemHopper/README.md

 - i.e if current parent has 1 or 2 halogenations, stop adding more
 - *Foresight Problem*: what if the best ligand is not found by constantly going with the best child of a given generation? imagine that the nth descendant of a so-so child is better than the nth descendant of the "best child" lineage?
 IOW, what if the path to the best ligand is not smooth like a well? what if it is more like a volcano?

-### BUG

-- runtime is not accurate.. runs 21 and 22 take over 2 days but the runtime does not reflect that.
-Maybe the timer only runs when the python codes is being executed, and not when Vina is running. this would explain why the runtime for these runs is so much slower than it actually was.

 ### *BUG -10/9/22*

 **Problem**: the program is not timing itself accurately - the displayed runtime is significantly less than what it actually was.